dnmfarrell/berrybrew/doc/Create a Development Build.md

 #### Create the new development build:

-- Run the `dev\build.bat` script, which compiles the binary, library and UI and places the new build within a newly-created `build` directory within your repository directory
+- Run the `dev\build_staging.bat` script, which compiles the binary, library and UI and places the new build within a newly-created `build` directory within your repository directory